Mayurji/Model-Deployment/README.md

 Objective is to understand what an API is and what are different tools that one can use to leverage the same for their usecase.

-All these deployments techniques are good enough for POCs.
+All these deployments techniques are good enough for POCs and some are widely used in productions.

 * **Deploying using Flask**
 * **Deploying using Sanic**